uscensusbureau/the-opportunity-project/pages/prize-challenge.md

     line: '-light'

 callout:
-  text: Learn about our upcoming prize challenge
+  text: Learn About Our Upcoming Prize Challenge
   markdownSrc: prize-callout.md

 about: